-The Green Dot California Board frequently discusses additions to its membership based on the need to add expertise and/or balance representation of the communities served by Ánimo Mae Jemison and other Green Dot California schools.
+The Green Dot California Board frequently discusses additions to its membership based on the need to add expertise and/or balance representation of the communities served by Ánimo Jefferson and other Green Dot California schools.
 The California Board is a self-perpetuating board.
 California Board members are elected or re-elected at an annual, regular or special meeting of the California Board.
 Once a person is nominated for election to the California Board, the California Board undergoes a thorough review process including reviewing the nominee's professional background, community involvement, and commitment to Green Dot's mission.
 The California Board then votes to elect the nominee.
-Unless a California Board member dies, resigns or is removed from office by action of the California Board, each California Board members generally holds office for a term expiring on the second 31st of December occurring after the date the California Board member takes office.
+Unless a California Board member dies, resigns or is removed from office by action of the California Board, each California Board members generally holds office for a term expiring on the second 31st of December occurring after the date the California Board member takes office and, if the California Board member's office otherwise would become vacant, thereafter until the California Board member's successor is elected.
 The California Board may provide that the initial term of a California Board member expires on the first 31st of December occurring after the date the California Board member takes office to provide for staggered expiration of the terms of California Board members.
-After an initial term, California Board members generally are up for reelection every two years with no limitation on additional terms.
-The National Board can, by majority vote of the quorum needed to transact business, elect to remove a California Board member if it deems that the California Board member fails to uphold the values of the Green Dot organization.
+After an initial term, California Board members generally are up for re-election every two years.
+The National Board is not involved in the vetting, designation, appointment, or selection of California Board members.
+The National Board can, by majority vote of the quorum needed to transact business, elect to remove a California Board member if it deems that the California Board member fails to uphold the values of the Green Dot organization as outlined in the intellectual property license agreement.
 The California Board, by a majority vote of the California Board members then in office, may remove a California Board member with the written consent of the National Board.
 In addition, the California Board, by resolution, may declare vacant the office of a California Board member who has been declared of unsound mind by an order of court, or who has been convicted of a felony, or who has been found by final order or judgment of any court to have breached a duty under Part 2, Chapter 2, Article 3 of the California Nonprofit Corporation Law.